 Start saving for retirement

 Did you know that putting money away for retirement while you are employed can actually equal a tax deduction on your federal income tax return?
-Beginning in tax year 2019, you can deduct up to $6,000 ($7,000 if you’re 50 years or older) for contributions you make to traditional or Roth IRAs.
+You can deduct up to $6,000 ($7,000 if you’re 50 years or older) for contributions you make to a traditional IRA.
 Plus, you won’t have to pay tax on your withdrawals you make once you are retired.

 Did you also know that IRAs can be used for college expenses?
 Check out What is the Better College Savings Plan: the 529 or the Roth IRA? to learn more.